facebookresearch/Mephisto/docs/web/docs/reference/blueprints.md

 # Blueprints

-The blueprint determines the task content.
+The blueprints contain all of the related code required to set up a task run.
 ## parlai chat